 - Choose your start/end date: This is the date range for posts that will be pulled into the feed.
 Set a date or a time, or both.

-- Choose a form to store your entries: This is the database that will store the posts that appear in the feed using your specified hashtags.
+- Choose a list to store your entries: This is the list that will store the posts that appear in the feed using your specified hashtags.
 If you do not have one already made for this purpose, you can choose to automatically create one when the feed is created.

 - Entry restrictions: This setting lets you choose if you want only videos or only photos included in your feed.
 If you prefer both, leave it at "None."

-- Automatically approve entries into your form: If you don't want to screen the posts that appear in the feed, you can select this checkbox so all posts are automatically stored in your database.
+- Automatically approve entries into your list: If you don't want to screen the posts that appear in the feed, you can select this checkbox so all posts are automatically stored in your list.

 - When you've filled out this field, click Create, and the feed will appear in your list of Feeds.